 Let’s stay razor sharp with our most important tool shall we.
 Let’s go through a process that will make you think twice before handling your knife.
 As they say, a sharp knife is a safe knife.

-4 Steps To Get a Hair-Shaving Sharp Pocket Knife With A Whetstone
+How To Sharpen a Knife With A Whetstone

 Grease the stone with spit.
 The spit will act as grease to make the kind of surface the stone should.